Master of Arts in Anthropology

 There are three tracks for the master's degree in anthropology:

-Track 1: Requires satisfying all the general requirements listed above and the completion of written comprehensive exams, 4 hours of thesis including 2 hours each of ANTH 875 and 876, and successful presentation of a thesis.
-Students must also satisfy a statistics requirement.
-Comprehensive exams are graded by all full time teaching faculty in the department.
+Requires satisfying all the general requirements listed above and the completion of written comprehensive exams, 4 hours of thesis including 2 hours each of ANTH 875 and 876, and successful presentation of a thesis.

-Track 2: Requires satisfying all the general requirements listed above, the completion of a project approved by the student's project committee, and the presentation of a project report.
-Students must also satisfy a statistics requirement.
-Track 2 students must take 2 hours each of ANTH 871 and 872.
+Requires satisfying all the general requirements listed above, the completion of a project approved by the student's project committee, and the presentation of a project report.
+Track 2 students must take 2 hours each of ANTH 873 and 874.

-Track 3: Requires satisfying all the general requirements listed above, the completion of an internship approved by the student's internship committee, and the presentation of a project report.
-Students must also satisfy a statistics requirement.
+Requires satisfying all the general requirements listed above, the completion of an internship approved by the student's internship committee, and the presentation of an internship report.
 Track 3 students must take 2 hours each of ANTH 871 and 872.

 Students in all tracks are required to form a thesis/project/internship committee of at least two full time graduate teaching faculty from within the anthropology department and at least one graduate faculty from another department.
 This committee must be formed prior to or upon the completion of 18 hours of graduate study.
 Students must present to their committee a proposal for their thesis, project, or internship.
 The committee approves these proposals and also the oral defense of all theses, project reports and internship reports.
 Theses, project reports, and internship reports must be submitted to the committee at least 10 working days prior to the date of the actual defense.